Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

 Be careful, do not believe that the diagnosis of simple low back pain means that your back pain is not real, or should not be taken into consideration.
 It only implies that the prognosis is generally favorable, and that the imaging tests and/or laboratories are not required initially.

-In terms of traitement, this is usually composed of pharmaceuticals aimed at controlling the symptoms, a temporary work stoppage (if the condition limits the practice of his work), as well as a referral to a health professional (like a physiotherapist or osteopath).
+In terms of traitement, this is usually composed of medications aimed at controlling the symptoms, a temporary work stoppage (if the condition limits the practice of his work), as well as a referral to a health professional (like a physiotherapist or osteopath).

 In addition to the treatments mentioned above, there are several products and accessories available on the market to relieve lower back pain related to sacralization lumbar.
 It should be remembered that these tools generally provide temporary relief, and should be used sparingly.
 Among the products recommended by our professionals, we have: